Eastern worm snake: Populations

 C. a. amoenus may occur in large numbers where the habitat is ideal.
-C. Ernst and his students collected 108 individuals from beneath rocks and debris in 100 m along a hillside overlooking the Kentucky River in one hour on an April afternoon.
+Carl Ernst and his students collected 108 individuals from beneath rocks and debris in 100 m along a hillside overlooking the Kentucky River in one hour on an April afternoon.
 It is the most common snake in northern Virginia, and one site had densities over 200/ha.
-The 1.88:1.00 sex ratio of a juvenile population in South Carolina significantly favored males (64) over females (34), though the ratio of adults caught in northern Virginia was not significantly different from 1:1.
+The 1.88:1.00 sex ratio of a juvenile population in South Carolina significantly favored males (64) over females (34), though the ratio of adults caught in northern Virginia was not significantly different from 1:1.The size of the home range to vary from 23 meters for a small juvenile or female to a maximum of 726 m^2 for an adult male.